 CEASE provides survivors (and individuals assisting survivors) with emotional support, someone to talk to, and referrals for medical and legal options; in a setting that is non-judgmental.
 CEASE services are free and confidential.
 If you are assisting survivor and need help please contact the CEASE program; assisting someone who is coping with the aftermath of sexual assault can be a very difficult and confusing process.

-Campus, Education, Awareness, Support, and Effect (CEASE) is the Violence Prevention - Victim Services program at SUNY Fredonia.
-The program is coordinated through the Counseling Center and works to prevent sexual assault, relationship violence, and stalking and provide advocacy services to students who are survivors of interpersonal violence.
+Campus, Education, Awareness, Support, and Effect (CEASE) is the Violence Prevention - Victim Services program at Fredonia.
+The program is coordinated through Student Counseling Services and works to prevent sexual assault, relationship violence, and stalking and provide advocacy services to students who are survivors of interpersonal violence.
 CEASE provides survivors (and individuals assisting survivors) with emotional support, someone to talk to, and referrals for medical and legal options; in a setting that is non-judgmental.
 The CEASE Program does not tell survivors what to do; instead we offer options that are available to you.
 CEASE services are free and confidential.
 We highly encourage survivors to contact the CEASE program; coping with the aftermath of sexual assault can be a very difficult and confusing process.

 For more information on the CEASE Program call us at 673-3424, stop by our office in LoGrasso Hall, or email the CEASE Coordinator, Julie.Bezek@fredonia.edu.